blahcat/blahcat.github.io/_posts/2018-03-11-fuzzing-arbitrary-functions-in-elf-binaries.md

 We're running more than 1 million executions/second/core on the function `b64decode`, not bad eh?

-And after a 1 second, we get the heap overflow found by {% include icon-twitter.html username="@mehqq_" %}, CVE-2018-6789:
+And in less than a 1 second, we get the heap overflow found by {% include icon-twitter.html username="@mehqq_" %}, CVE-2018-6789:

 {% include image.html src="/img/libfuzzer-lief/fuzz-result.png" title="exim-libfuzzer"%}